mourisl/T1K/README.md

 ### What is T1K?

-T1K (The ONE genotyper for Kir and HLA) is a computational tool to
+T1K (The ONE genotyper for Kir and HLA) is a computational tool to infer the alleles for the polymorphic genes such as KIR and HLA.
+T1K calculates the allele abundances based on the RNA-seq/WES/WGS read alignments on the provided allele reference sequences.
+The abundances are used to pick the true alleles for each gene.
+T1K provides the post analysis steps, including novel SNP detection and single-cell representation.
+T1K supports both single-end and paired-end sequencing data with any read length.

 ### Install